-You’ll generally want to use either a broker, who can help you sell your policy, or a provider that buys life insurance policies regularly.
+You’ll generally want to engage a broker to help you sell your policy, or go with an insurer hat buys life insurance policies regularly.
 While you can sell your policy directly to another individual, it can be difficult to find a buyer and navigate legalities without help.

 Once you’ve signed over your policy, you’re no longer responsible for paying any premiums.
 You may need to check in with the buyer occasionally to let them know you’re still alive.

-What to consider when selling a life insurance policy
+The steps to selling a life insurance policy

 - Your dependents.
 Will your family be in any financial danger without the life insurance payout?
 Can they pay for funeral arrangements without going into debt?